Review by Annabel

 When humans finally broke Earth, they evacuated the planet in a vast fleet of spaceships, the Exodus Fleet.
-Their aim was to find a new home, but this was centuries ago, before first contact, and now the Fleet orbits around an unused sun belonging to the Aeluons who welcomed the humans into the Galactic Commons (GC).
-The original mission is no longer needed, nor a return to Earth as in Pixar’s Wall-E. With the technological help of their new alien friends, the Exodans live in a Utopian and inclusive community where everyone’s needs are taken care of.
+Their aim was to find a new home, but this was centuries ago, before first contact, and now the Fleet orbits around an unused sun belonging to the Aeluons who welcomed the humans into the Galactic Commons.
+The original mission is no longer needed, nor a return to Earth as in Pixar’s Wall-E. With the technological help of their new alien friends, the Exodans can live in a Utopian community where everyone’s needs are taken care of.

-While many will be happy with their lives in space, there will always be those who need to escape the confines of living on a spaceship.
-Equally, there will be those outsiders for whom moving to the Exodus Fleet could be the start of a big adventure.
+There will always be those who need to get escape, but equally those who left may feel nostalgia for return.
+And, there will be those outsiders for whom the Exodus Fleet could be the start of a big adventure.
 Chambers’ five protagonists cover all the bases, and they showcase her wonderful world-building skills as we spend time with each in turn.
 In the prologue we are introduced to the five and what they were doing when a tragic accident happens to one of the ships in the Fleet.
-It brings home the precarious nature of living in space, and questions how the other ships would cope with finding homes for the evacuees and deal with their dead amongst many other consequences of the tragedy.
+It brings home the precarious nature of living in space, and questions how the other ships would cope with finding homes for the evacuees and deal with their dead amongst many other issues.

 Next, we meet Isabel, an Archivist.
 Her role is to protect and communicate the history of humankind and the Exodus Fleet.
 In her eighties, she also presides over naming ceremonies for new spaceborn, speaking the words that induct them into the fleet.